On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: System Model

 \section{System Model}

-We consider a \ac{BC} in which one \ac{BS} simultaneously serves $K$ users, as shown in Fig. \ref{fig:Aerial-view}.
-Both the \ac{BS} and the users are equipped with multiple antennas, such that the \ac{BS} and the \emph{k}-th user have $N_{t}$ and $n_{k}$ antennas, respectively.
+{We consider a \ac{BC} in which one \ac{BS} simultaneously serves $K$ users, as shown in Fig. \ref{fig:Aerial-view}.
+Both the \ac{BS} and the users are equipped with multiple antennas, such that the \ac{BS} and the }{\emph{k}}{-th user have $N_{t}$ and $n_{k}$ antennas, respectively.
 The \ac{BS} antennas are placed in a \ac{ULA} with inter-antenna separation $s_{t}$.
 In a similar manner, all the antennas of a single user are placed in a \ac{ULA} with inter-antenna separation $s_{r}$.
 In order to improve the system performance, $N_{s}$ \acp{RIS} are also present in the considered communication environment.
-Each \ac{RIS} consists of $N_{\mathrm{ris}}$ reflecting elements which are placed in a \ac{URA}, so that the separation between the centers of adjacent \ac{RIS} elements in both dimensions is $s_{\mathrm{ris}}$.
+Each \ac{RIS} consists of $N_{\mathrm{ris}}$ reflecting elements}\footnote{{To simplify the mathematical presentation, we assumed that all RISs have the same number of reflecting elements, but the considered system model and proposed algorithms are also applicable to case where RISs have a different number of reflecting elements.}}{{} which are placed in a \ac{URA}}, so that the separation between the centers of adjacent \ac{RIS} elements in both dimensions is $s_{\mathrm{ris}}$.

 The received signal at the \emph{k}-th user is given by